 It is important to embrace all the opportunities for fresh solutions in this time of seismic cultural change.
 This involves being able to identify our own prejudices and double standards.
 It involves being able to check out for ourselves alternative viewpoints and explanations as to why things are as they are.
 It involves coming up with new ideas and creative solutions.
-It involves seeing things in new and interesting ways through cultural issues, digital technology, film, music and art.
-It involves hearing and seeing things we may have been told we should never listen to or look at.
+It involves seeing things in new and interesting ways through digital technology, film, music and the arts.
+It involves hearing and seeing things we may have been told we should never listen to, or look at.
 It involves having the freedom to agree or disagree, rather than others deciding what ideas we are allowed to engage in.

 We want our audience to be able to explore and synthesise ideas from all over the political spectrum and areas of creative practice.
 We want to encourage our readers to be open to ideas outside their ideological comfort zones.

 “He practices philosophy in the same way as musicians practice jazz – a truly insightful and original free-thinker.
 Actually he could be described as a Jazz Philosopher.” – Chrysalis Jones.

 He was a founder member of One plus One magazine which developed into CULTURE ON THE OFFENSIVE, and contributor to One+One Filmmakers Journal since 2010.
 He taught philosophy at the University of Nottingham until 2014 but became disillusioned by the constraints of academia .
 He has a PhD in Meta-Ethics, and an MA in Ethics and Political Philosophy from the University of Nottingham, and a BA in Philosophy from Whittier College in California.